Annam (TV series)

-Annam is a 2024 Indian Tamil-language television series written by R. Kumaran, directed by Ramakrishnan, and starring Abi Natchatra and Bharat Kumar.
+Annam is a 2024 Indian Tamil-language television series written by S.Marudhu Shankar, directed by N.Sundareshwaran, and starring Abi Natchatra and Master Bharath.
 The series produced by Sun Entertainment and Ayyan Movie Makers.
-It premiered on 2 December 2024, and airs from daily at 7 PM on Sun TV and also available on the digital platform Sun NXT by replacing Sundari.
+It premiered on 2 December 2024, and airs from daily on Sun TV and also available on the digital platform Sun NXT from April 13, 2026.

 Synopsis

-Annam is an innocent village girl.
+Annam is a village girl.
 She takes care of her family and faces all of life's issues calmly.
 She, living with an estranged father and a cruel stepmother, longs for a loving bond to escape her home for marriage to the right person.